 In general the objective of a structural / thermal analysis is to determine if a product design will perform as intended when it experiences real life loads and temperatures and this can be done before building the first physical prototype of the design.
 How much will the parts of a drilling rig deflect when drilling into a coal rock face?
 What factor of safety do we have before the parts start to yield?
 How hot will certain parts and surfaces of a plastic injection mold get when the heating elements are turned on?

-LEAP Australia has over 15 years’ experience in assisting our customers in answering such questions through the use of ANSYS simulation technology.
+LEAP Australia has 20+ years of experience in assisting our customers in answering such questions through the use of ANSYS simulation technology.
 By employing simulation technology early in the design phase, LEAP customers have achieved a greater understanding of the performance of their products and brought them to market faster with fewer physical prototypes.

 ANSYS Mechanical Packages: